Sounds of a Playground Fading: Release and promotion

 The band revealed the cover art, track listing and first single, "Deliver Us", on their official Facebook page in April and May 2011.
 Then on 3 June 2011, aol.com streamed the entire album on their music network.
 In Flames performed the album on their European tour with support from Noctiferia, as part of the "Defenders of the Faith III" tour, with bands Trivium, Rise to Remain, Ghost and Insense, and with Trivium in their North American Tour.

 Four music videos were filmed including the lead single "Deliver Us" and "Where the Dead Ships Dwell" both released in 2011 while "Ropes" and "Sounds of a Playground Fading" were also filmed but not released until 2013.

 The track "Deliver Us" was featured in the soundtrack to the 2013 video game Saints Row IV.

 Reception

 Sounds of a Playground Fading received generally positive reviews.
-Review aggregate Metacritic gave the album a 68 out of 100 based on 6 professional critics.
+Review aggregate website Metacritic gave the album a 68 out of 100 based on six professional critics.

 Commercial performance

-It debuted at number 27 on the US Billboard 200 album chart; number 2 on the Top Hard Rock chart, number 7 on the Top Rock chart and number 5 on the Top Independent chart.
-It also debuted at Number 1 of the Media Control German Albums chart, and at Number 12 of the Billboard Canadian Albums chart.
+Sounds of a Playground Fading debuted at number 27 on the US Billboard 200 album chart, number 2 on the Top Hard Rock chart, number 7 on the Top Rock chart, and number 5 on the Top Independent chart.
+It also debuted at number 1 of the Media Control German Albums chart, and at number 12 of the Billboard Canadian Albums chart.